Safety and security is a top priority at SFU.

 Would you like to learn more about how to protect yourself and others in the event of an active threat?

-Campus Security is currently offering active threat workshops by request for students, faculty, and staff.
+Campus Security offers active threat workshops by request for students, faculty, and staff.

 Whether you would like to arrange a workshop for a group, or you are an individual interested in attending an upcoming presentation, click here to complete the workshop request form.